ys112/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit_applicant 1 /phone 91234567 /email johndoe@example.com` Edits the phone number and email address of the 1st applicant to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 /phone 91234567 /email johndoe@example.com` Edits the phone number and email address of the 1st applicant to be `91234567` and `johndoe@example.com` respectively.
-*  `edit_applicant 2 /name Betsy Crower /tag` Edits the name of the 2nd applicant to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 /name Betsy Crower /tag` Edits the name of the 2nd applicant to be `Betsy Crower` and clears all existing tags.

 ### Locating applicants by name: `find`